 The faster your business grows, the more sophisticated and accurate inventory management system you need.

-If properly run, inventory management can not only save you money, but also generate you a constant cash flow.
+If properly run, inventory management can not only save you money but also generate you a constant cash flow.
 Remember, goods and products in the warehouses do not bring anything if they sit on the shelves, they are NOT cash in this case.
-They have to be integrated into company’s cash flow management.
+They have to be integrated into the company’s cash flow management.

 “Inventory management is a thing that affects cash, sales, costs and expenses directly.
-The better inventory system you have, the better cash flow you obtain”
+The better inventory system you have, the better cash flow you obtain”.